patacongo/Pascal/doc/PascalNotes.md

 - `procedure New(<pointer-variable>)`
 - `procedure Dispose(<pointer-variable>)`
 - `function GetEnv(name: string) : string`
-- `function Spawn(PexFileName : string; StringBufferAlloc, HeapAlloc : integer; Wait, Debug : boolean) : boolean`
+- `function Spawn(PexFileName : string; StringBufferAlloc, HeapAlloc : integer; Wait, Debug : boolean) : boolean` - Create another running instance of a Pascal program.

 - `Addr(<any-variable>`.
 Returns the address of the variable.
 Similar to `@` except that it is not typed.
 - `Card`